quixio/quix-docs/docs/platform/tutorials/rss-tutorial/rss-processing-pipeline.md

 #### 1\.
 Get the `RSS Data Filtering` connector

-Return to the samples tab in Quix and search for `RSS Data Filtering.` Click `Setup & deploy` on the card.
+Return to the code samples tab in Quix and search for `RSS Data Filtering.` Click `Setup & deploy` on the card.

 If you created a new workspace for this project, the fields